weblab-staff/website/README.md

   - `content/` holds supporting pug files with content for their corresponding page. `content/articles/` contains markdown articles imported into content.
   - `components/` contains supporting pug files such as the `navbar.pug` and the template `layout.pug`

+## website config
+the website should be maintainable with minimal modification to the actual code. most important values are specified in the `config` directory

 ## google calendar config

 all events in our calendar must follow this format in the description: